San Juan Capistrano, California

 Many are also drawn to the Los Rios Historic District across the tracks from the depot.
 Named after the Rios family, the street developed as a neighborhood of adobe houses for the Acjachemen converts in the late 18th century.
 Although many of those homes were later replaced with board and batten structures, the street still has three adobes dating to about 1794.
 The Rios adobe remains in family hands and can be viewed from the street.
 Further down the road is the O’Neill Museum which is open to visitors and provides an idea of life in the area a century ago.

-The Pacific Surfliner is primarily financed through funds made available by the California Department of Transportation.
+The Pacific Surfliner is primarily financed and operated in partnership with the California Department of Transportation.